Sharon Stone Says Sister Is 'Not Doing Well' Battling COVID-19

-Sharon Stone Says Sister and Brother-in-Law Are 'Fighting for Their Lives' Batting COVID-19
+Sharon Stone Says Sister and Brother-in-Law Are 'Fighting for Their Lives' Against COVID-19

 Sharon Stone is struggling seeing her family suffer from the effects of COVID-19.
-The 62-year-old actress took to Instagram over the weekend to share the news that her sister, Kelly Stone, had been hospitalized battling the coronavirus.
+The 62-year-old actress took to Instagram over the weekend to share the news that her sister, Kelly Stone, had been hospitalized after testing positive for the coronavirus.

-She also reposted a photo of Kelly and her brother-in-law, Bruce, which Kelly had shared about their journey leaving up to their mutual COVID-19 diagnoses.
+Sharon also reposted a pic of Kelly and her husband, Bruce, along with the message her sister shared about their journey leading up to their mutual COVID-19 diagnoses.

 "This is us.
 March 13.
 Drove to our paradise in Montana.
 We thought covid wouldn’t and couldn’t find us," Kelly wrote.
 "No shopping, no parties, barely saw a human.
 Now fighting for a breath. you don’t want covid."